Estimated reading time: 26 minutes

 Discuss the excitement of arriving at the destination to shift focus from the flight.

 Get the kids excited about disembarking, but wait until the disembarkation process actually begins.
 Sometimes, you can end up on the tarmac much longer than expected.
 Disembarkation can be delayed, and you may find yourself stuck on the plane waiting to deboard.
-One time, we waited close to an hour!
+Once, we waited close to an hour!

 It’s best to hold off on letting the kids know and start packing up until people actually begin to deboard.
-Allow them to play with their toys, continue sleeping, or stay otherwise occupied until it’s confirmed that we are deboarding.
+Allow them to play with their toys, continue sleeping, or stay otherwise occupied until it’s time to get up and go.

 Plan for Time Adjustments